 Personal Stories: Connecting with the Sivananda Yoga Postures

-Each week for the next 12 weeks, we will be posting a new posture story on our blog, following the sequence of the Sivananda Yoga practice.
+We created a series of blog posts that follow the sequence of the Sivananda Yoga practice.
 All are true stories from brave souls who were willing to share their inner workings and private relationship with a certain posture or practice.

 If you look around the room in an asana class, you see only the outer manifestation of the asanas.
 But on the inside, everyone has their own thoughts, feelings, and stories.
 The beauty of the asanas is they offer a different experience for everyone, and sometimes even a different experience for the very same person but at different points of life.